itmo-infocom/qnet/mininet-qnet-tap/README.txt

 requirements: pyyaml, mininet, python-daemon

+to run mininet code:

+# python mininet-qnet-tap.py defaults.yaml single-host-udp.yaml h1

-current config (test.yaml) assumes that qnet subtree from git is at /root/qnet and ctap and keyworker are compiled to binaries current config file will setup following mininet configuration on a single VM:
+current configs assumes that qnet subtree from git is at /root/qnet and ctap and keyworker are compiled to binaries current config file will setup following mininet configuration on a single VM:

 in -- s1 - tap0--tap1 - s2 -- out